openharmony/docs/en/device-dev/driver/driver-platform-dac-develop.md

       }
       ```

     -   **Release** function

-          Input parameters:
+          Input parameter:

-         **HdfDeviceObject**, an interface parameter exposed by the driver, contains the .hcs configuration file information.
+          **HdfDeviceObject**, an interface parameter exposed by the driver, contains the .hcs information.

-          Return value
+          Return value:

-          This function returns no value.
+          No value is returned.

           Function description: